fjvallarino/monomer/tasks.md

       - Receive Confirm and Cancel actions
       - Receive Actions and Labels
     - Receive title, body and buttons (actions and labels)
+  - Check if there's a 1px error in click handling
   - Handle findNextFocus in zstack (only consider top layer, unless configured otherwise)
   - Make sure that focus change requests do not leave overlay if active (most likely an if clause is needed in handleFocusChange)
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay